guillermooo/sublime-undocs/source/reference/build_systems.rst

 Build Systems
 =============

-Build systems let you run your files through external programs, and see their output inside Sublime Text.
+Build systems let you run your files through external programs and see the output they generate within Sublime Text.

+Build systems consist of two --or optionally three-- parts:

+* configuration data in JSON format (the `.sublime-build` file contents)
+* a Sublime Text command driving the build process
+* optionally, an external executable file (script, binary file)

-Essentially, build systems are configuration data for an external program.
-In them, you specify the switches, options and environment information you want passed to the executable.
+Essentially, ``.sublime-build`` files are configuration data for an external program as well as for the Sublime Text command just mentioned.
+In them, you specify the switches, options and environment information you want forwarded.

+The Sublime Text command then receives the data stored in the `.sublime-build` file.
+At this point, it can do whatever it needs to *build* the files.
+By default, build systems will use the ``exec`` command, implemented in ``Packages/Default/exec.py``.
+As we'll explain below, you can override this command.

+Lastly, the external program may be a shell script you've created to process your files, or a well-known utility like ``make`` or ``tidy``.

-The default behavior of build systems can be overriden.
-For example, you could implement a build system entirely in a Sublime Text plugin, without ever calling an external program.
-You can do this because the default build system is a plugin itself, implemented in ``Packages/Default/exec.py``.
-Further below we'll explain how to specify custom build systems in ``.sublime-build`` files.
+Note that build systems need not call any external program at all if there isn't any reason to; you could implement a build system entirely in a Sublime Text command.
+Similarly, build systems don't need to process any files;
+they can simply be used to launch programs too, like a calculator.

 File Format
 ***********

-Build systems are JSON files.
+``.build-system`` files use JSON.
 Here's an example:

 .. sourcecode:: python